About inbound marketing, translations and adaptations

-Inbound marketing isn’t as easy as it lay seem.
-We are currently working on a deal which involves writing content about “web to store” technology.
+Inbound marketing isn’t as easy as it may seem.
+We are currently working on a content marketing deal which involves writing content about “web to store” technology.
 Our text is written in English and has to be translated into Spanish and French.
 “Web to store” is what the French are calling it and the terminology makes perfect sense.
 The only issue is that the term, in plain English, doesn’t exist or isn’t used.
 This, in a way, is a bit of a conundrum.
 Should we, or should we not use it in our English pieces?
 We have been torn on that issue, and still are.
 But there are many more issues with translations.

 About inbound marketing, translations and adaptations